7homasSutter/ch-news-please/README.md

 ## Project Description
-In this project, we are building a web crawler that crawls the website of the Swiss news portals.
+In this project, we are using a web crawler that crawls the website of the Swiss news portals.
 We then use the data to build a news analysis system.
 The project is divided into two parts:
 1. The crawler: The crawler is responsible for crawling the website of the Swiss news portals and extracting the data.
 2. The analysis system: The analysis system is responsible for analyzing the data and providing insights.